tearust/tapp-tutor/get_started.md

 The following sections will explain the cutting edge technologies used in the TEA Party.
 We hope by explaining the underlying technologies and how they work together will help you make your own TEA applications (TApps).

 # Three Major Parts
-The full architecture of TEA Project is complicated but as an application developer, there are only three majors parts need to be worked on.
-These three major parts run in three different locations just like a traditional 3-tier-architeture in cloud computing web apps.
+The full architecture of TEA Project is complicated but there are only three majors parts that an application developer needs to work on.
+These three major parts run in three different locations just like the traditional 3-tier-architecture of cloud computing web apps.

 ## [[front_end]]
 This is a typical JS application (for webapp), or mobile application (for mobile app).
-They're running inside of a browser or mobile device.
+The front-end is running inside of a browser or mobile device.

 ## [[back_end_actor]]
 This WebAssembly code is running inside of a hosting node.
 The hosting node is a miner's computer which has a CML planted.
-It's similar to the server logic running in backend servers or application servers in the traditional cloud computing architecture.
+It's similar to the server logic running in back-end servers or application servers in the traditional cloud computing architecture.

 ## [[state_machine_actor]]
 This WebAssembly code is running inside the state machine's [[mini-runtime]].
 It's equivalent to the stored procedure (SQL for example code) in the traditional 3-tier architecture's database.